 Trees are vital instruments in the protection of our environment by carrying out vital functions;

-- trees for shelter
+- Trees provide shelter

-- filter out pollutants,
+- Trees filter out pollutants,

-- absorb carbon dioxide
+- They absorb carbon dioxide

-- release oxygen into the atmosphere.
+- Trees release oxygen into the atmosphere.

-- reduce soil erosion
+- They reduce soil erosion

-- protect against flooding.
+- Trees help protect against flooding.